California employees who are fired or laid off have the right to sue their employers for wrongful termination in certain situations, including

 Work in Nevada?
 See our article on Nevada wrongful termination laws.

-- Labor Code 2922 LC -- Termination at will upon notice; employment for a specified term. ("An employment, having no specified term, may be terminated at the will of either party on notice to the other.
+- Labor Code 2922 -- Termination at will upon notice; employment for a specified term. ("An employment, having no specified term, may be terminated at the will of either party on notice to the other.
 Employment for a specified term means an employment for a period greater than one month.")

 - See Foley v.
 Interactive Data Corp.
 (1988) 47 Cal.3d 654.